pdeljanov/Symphonia/README.md

 | Vorbis comment (FLAC) | Perfect   |
 | Vorbis comment (OGG)  | Perfect   |

-Serialization/deserialization for metadata can be anbled with the `serde` feature flag.
+Serialization/deserialization for metadata can be enbled with the `serde` feature flag.

 ## Quality